tymyrddin/red-crypt/source/docs/modern/README.md

 ## What?

-The most used algorithms used in digital technology today.
+Coding the most used algorithms used in digital technology today.

 ## Why?